Worst-Case Analysis for a Leader-follower Partially Observable Stochastic Game

-Non-collaborative leader-follower games have been applied to security problems, e.g., the placement of checkpoints and canine units at Los Angeles International Airport (Jain et al. 2010).
-Game-theoretic approaches commonly assume that (i) the objective of the follower is well-understood, and (ii) the follower is rational and intends to optimize its expected criterion.
-However, it has been documented that these assumptions are often not realistic (Camerer 2011).
-Fully understanding the objectives of an adversary (commonly modeled as the follower) in security domains is a formidable, if not impossible, task as the intent of the adversary can span a wide range of possibly unknown issues (Bier et al. 2007).
-Meanwhile, perfect rationality is often an unlikely human behavior (March 1978); the selection of actions may also depend on task complexity, the interplay between emotion and cognition, etc. (Conlisk 1996). \\
+Game-theoretic approaches commonly assume that each agent has complete knowledge of both agents' reward structures, dynamics, and data sensing and transmission systems and that each agent's objective is to maximize its expected reward criterion.
+However, these assumptions may not be realistic in many scenarios (Camerer 2011).
+The intent of an adversary can span a wide range of possibly unknown issues (Bier et al. 2007), perfect rationality is often an unlikely human behavior (March 1978), and action selection may be affected by a variety of issues, such as task complexity, the interplay between emotion and cognition, etc. (Conlisk 1996).

-In this paper, we address these issues by considering the case where: (i) the objective of the follower is unknown to the leader; and/or (ii) the follower is possibly irrational.
-The intent of this research is to determine the best performance for the leader under the worst-case scenario regarding the behavior of the follower, assuming also that at each decision epoch the state of each agent cannot be precisely observed by the other agent.\\